 The Bible School has use of the campus Media Centre and other facilities, enabling the teaching of English,Thai and Karen language, music theory, musical instruments, choir, basic IT, health and hygiene, child care, sewing handicrafts and agriculture and animal husbandry so contributing to in-house food production for the campus.

-Every December the students go on outreach in small groups to evangelise and encourage Karen Christians in remote areas.
+Throughout the month of December the Karen celebrate the coming of Christ.
+The students take this opportunity to spend several weeks on outreach in small groups, evangelising and encouraging Karen Christians in remote areas.
 The students preach and perform drama with musical and comedy presentations.
-The fourth year students go on internship for three months as they prepare for graduation.
+The fourth year students go on internship for six months as they prepare for graduation.

 Chrestos Mission has formed strong links with the Thai Karen Baptist Convention.
 It is envisaged that many graduates will serve in Thai Karen Baptist Convention churches, whilst we see other former students becoming evangelists, working in local hostels, engaging in further study and some have joined the staff team at Chrestos.